nearchos/android-companion/README.md

 * [**UIDesign**](https://github.com/nearchos/android-companion/tree/master/UIDesign) discusses core Android UI design elements and layouts

+* **ToastsSnackbarsAndNotifications** describes and demonstrates the use of toast and snackbar notifications, as well as notification messages in the system bar

 * [**ListOfItems**](https://github.com/nearchos/android-companion/tree/master/ListOfItems) describes how to build custom `ListView`s

 * [**RecyclerView**](https://github.com/nearchos/android-companion/tree/master/RecyclerView) describes the use of `RecyclerView` in an example